Ahnsh028/CG-Project/README.md

 # CG-Project
-Subject
-Visualization model of changes caused by ultraviolet exposure
+Subject of project is 'Visualization model of changes caused by ultraviolet exposure'.